Mikkel LesPierre: Professional career

 After five years, in 2012, he turned pro and entered the club show mix at the age of 27.
 His debut match was against Miguel Antonio Rodriquez that took place on June 8, 2012.
 He won his debut fight through TKO.
 His second fight as a pro was against Cornelius Whitlock, which resulted in a tie.

 The light welterweight contender's career includes a series of boxing exhibitions in which he uses his mechanical southpaw style to win matches.
 Due to his fighting technique of smooth counter-punching, he came to be known as Mikkel "Slikk Mikk" LesPierre.

 On February 7, 2018, he fought in a match against Noel Murphy in New York City.
 He won the 10-round boxing match, and it gave his career a boost.
 On June 21, 2018, he defeated Gustavo David Vittori in the seventh round in Queens.

 In 2019, he stood at the 14th rank of WBO fighters.

-On March 9, 2019, LesPierre was defeated by WBO light welterweight titleholder, Maurice Hooker, in Verona, New York.
+On March 9, 2019, LesPierre lost by decision to WBO light welterweight titleholder, Maurice Hooker, in Verona, New York.
 He fought against Roody Pierre Paul on December 5 and won by unanimous decision.

-As of 2018, LesPierre is training at Gleason's Gym under Don Saxby and managed by Josie Taveras.
-On December 20, 2018, he signed with Lou DiBella and DBE.
+On August 3, 2021, Mikkel fought Chris Algieri at Madison Square Garden and lost by decision.

+Mikkel's last 3 fights have all been Wins.
+He currently trains with Joan Guzmán and the Guzman Brothers and manages himself.

 Awards and titles

-He won the vacant WBC FECARBOX light welterweight title on December 12, 2017, when he defeated Mario Beltre.
+Mikkel won the vacant WBC FECARBOX light welterweight title on December 12, 2017, when he defeated Mario Beltre.
 On February 7, 2018, he defeated Noel Murphy and won vacant WBC United States (USNBC) light welterweight title.

 LesPierre received the Heroes for Humanity Award by WBC on May 15, 2020.